turicas/rows/docs/plugins.md

 - `rows.plugins.pdf.pdf_table_lines`: almost the same as
   `rows.import_from_pdf`, but returns a list of strings instead of a `rows.Table` object.
-Useful if the PDF is not well structured and needs some tweaking before importing as a `rows.Table` (so youcan extract to another format).
+Useful if the PDF is not well structured and needs some tweaking before importing as a `rows.Table` (so you can export to another format).

 ### Examples